Aftermath of the 2016 United Kingdom European Union membership referendum: Former prime ministers' views

 A week after the referendum, Gordon Brown, a former Labour prime minister who had signed the Lisbon Treaty in 2007, warned of a danger that in the next decade the country would be refighting the referendum.
 He wrote that remainers were feeling they must be pessimists to prove that Brexit is unmanageable without catastrophe, while leavers optimistically claim economic risks are exaggerated.

 The previous Labour prime minister, Tony Blair, in October 2016 called for a second referendum, a decision through parliament or a general election to decide finally if Britain should leave the EU.
 Former leader of the Conservative prime minister John Major argued in November 2016 that parliament will have to ratify whatever deal is negotiated and then, depending on the deal there could be a case for a second referendum.

 Withdrawal negotiations

-In the summer of 2018, a survey by YouGov indicated that five British people believed the government was handling negotiations badly for every one who approves of the government's negotiations.
-In another survey, voters indicated dissatisfaction not only with the British government.
-The polling organisation NatCen found 57% believed the EU was handling Brexit talks badly, while only 16% believe it was doing well.
+In the summer of 2018, a survey by YouGov indicated that around 75% of British people thought the government was handling negotiations badly while 15% thought the government was doing well.
+In another survey, voters indicated dissatisfaction not only with the British government: the polling organisation NatCen found 57% thought the EU was handling Brexit talks badly, while 16% believed it was doing well.